One Day In Zion National Park Itinerary (From A Frequent Visitor)

 If you have even more time, check out this complete travel guide & itinerary for Zion.

 However, if one day in Zion National Park is all you have time for I still highly recommend visiting.
-There’s a lot you can see in just one day.
+There’s a lot you can see in just one day and it is very much worth the trip!

 Since you’re already in the southwest I recommend you see some other National Parks!
-There are 5 in Utah, all within a short drive of each other, as well as the Grand Canyon in Arizona.
+The Utah National Parks, called the Mighty 5, are all within a short drive of each other, as well as the Grand Canyon in Arizona.

 If you’re on a road trip to see the American Southwest National Parks I recommend at least 7 days, but ideally 10 or more.